Dueholm Priory: History

 Unlike many contemporary monastic houses, parts of Dueholm's archives have been preserved in two 'letter books'.
 The older collection was copied before 1527 with letters covering the period from 1371 to 1539.
 The copies were made of letters in deteriorating condition for future reference.
 The 1370 foundation grant from Bishop Sven is included, one of few such documents.
 Often the founding grants documents were confiscated when monasteries were closed in the 1520s and 1530s.
 The 'younger' letter book was copied in 1527.
 It contains among other letters, the list of arrivals to the priory and the places from which they came.
 A 1591 inventory of the archive lists a host of documents still in existence after the closure of the priory.
-There is also an inventory of Tinity Chapel's Archive.
+There is also an inventory of Trinity Chapel's Archive.
 The two books fell into the possession of 'the honorable and well-born lady Elle Krastrup, the widow of Thygge Sandberg of Kvelstrup and were preserved by her and then after 1587 passed on to the local magistrate.
 The letter books were recopied in the 18th century and passed on to government officials for their value in determining land ownership.
 Unfortunately, the entire archive from Dueholm was moved to Dueholm Castle where it went up in flames in the sack of the castle in 1627.
 The two surviving Dueholm letters provide glimpses into the everyday life of medieval monks and the surrounding community.

 In 1527 St Jørgens House was closed and torn down including its chapel.
 Its mill became known afterwards as St Hans Mill for the 'Johanitter', the nickname for the Hospitallers.
 In 1528 the old argument about Holy Ghost Hospital surfaced again when the town wrote to Frederick I, a reform-minded monarch about the pope's unlawful gift of the hospital to the priory accusing the order of not helping the poor and sick at the hospital as they should.

 The Reformation in Denmark brought an end to all religious houses, though changes in belief and practice came later to the north of Jutland.
 But in 1536 Dueholm Priory and its income properties reverted to the crown.
 Since the main work of the brothers was to run the town hospitals, citizens had an interest in the continuance of medical services.
 The priory was simply secularized and the work of the hospitals continued.
 At the death of the last secular prior, Jakob Jensen in 1556, the priory was disbanded though the work of the hospitals continued.

 When Thisted county was organized, the priory buildings were converted into a manor house for the local magistrate.
 Over time the manor estate was broken into smaller holdings.
 By 1901 only the west range of the former priory was preserved with some of its Gothic arched windows intact.

 Dueholm's Priory's west range was restored and today houses the Morslande Historiske Museum.
 There are several other remnants of walls and foundations which have been incorporated into other buildings.